 And so, the important question to ask is: is this separation fair and equitable?

 Is there enough goodwill and trust so we will be honest with each other through the process?
 This especially applies to full disclosure of all of the assets and liabilities to be divided.

 If the answer is yes then separation is simpler, less expensive and less emotionally draining.

-An amicable separation takes you down a more pleasant path.
+A fair and equitable separation takes you down a more pleasant path.
 No need for long expensive court battles, no need to instruct lawyers to be aggressive and demanding, less cost, less angst and easier for everyone.
 If you feel like you can separate on good terms then the separation becomes a guided negotiation.
-What we call guided separation.
+What we call Guided Separation™.